xrdocs-staging/automation/_tutorials/getting-started-crosswork-planning-design.md

 #### Getting started

-Your task is to use an unprocessed network model in the Crosswork Planning Design application to do the following:
+Your task is to use an unprocessed network model (i.e. plan-file) in the Crosswork Planning Design application to do the following:

 - Logically group nodes to make the topology easy to navigate
 - Create a traffic simulation using measured data from the network